johnnymangahas/shoryuSonicBoomKen/README.md

 # shoryuSonicBoomKen
 This is a fun code concept to simulate attacks, defense, and movement.
 For simplicity, attacks always hit but I will use distance and defensive modifiers to simulate partial hits.
+Also, the game's first rendition will be a turn based system.

 The "game" will load by command line with the size of a map in X and Y coordinates and a number of players.
 If no parameters are given, then a default of 10x10 map and 2 players will be given.